Title IX Sex Discrimination, Sexual Harassment, and Sexual Violence Policy

 This section provides instructions on how, when, and to whom to make a Report or File a Formal Complaint of Prohibited Conduct, as well as matters related to such reports.

 All individuals, including a Complainant or witness, are encouraged to report Prohibited Conduct regardless of when or where it occurred, as soon as possible to maximize the University’s ability to respond promptly and effectively.
 The University may also initiate a Formal Complaint of Prohibited Conduct under certain circumstances.
 The University does not, however, limit the time frame for making a Report or filing a Formal Complaint.
-If the Respondent is no longer a student or employee at the time of the Report or Formal Complaint, or the alleged Prohibited Conduct occurred outside the United States, or if the alleged Prohibited Conduct did not occur on campus, in the context of a University education program or activity, or have continuing adverse effects on campus or in an off-campus education program or activity, the University may not be able to fully investigate nor take disciplinary action against the Respondent.
+If the Respondent is no longer a student or employee at the time of the Report or Formal Complaint, or the alleged Prohibited Conduct occurred outside the United States, or if the alleged Prohibited Conduct did not occur on campus, in the context of a University employment or education program or activity (including UAB’s academic, research, athletic, or clinical operations), or have continuing adverse effects on campus or in an off-campus education or employment program or activity, the University may not be able to fully investigate nor take disciplinary action against the Respondent.
 In each instance, the University will still provide Supportive Measures to a Complainant designed to end the Prohibited Conduct, prevent its recurrence, and address its effects.

-Any person (whether the person reporting is the person alleged to be the victim of Prohibited Conduct) may make a Report, including anonymously, of Prohibited Conduct to the persons below in person (during business hours) or by mail, by telephone, or by email using the contact information below at any time, including during non-business hours:
+Any person (whether the person reporting is the person alleged to be the victim of Prohibited Conduct) may make a Report, including anonymously, of Prohibited Conduct to the persons below in person (during business hours) or by mail, by telephone, or by email using the contact information below at any time, including during non-business hours.
+For clarity, the persons below constitute the only school officials with institutional authority to address sex discrimination and to institute corrective measures on behalf of UAB:

 (205) 996-1340